webxos/macroslow/QUANTUM/conserve/Quantitative_Conservation_Guide_Page_3.markdown

 - **Security**: Encrypt sensitive log data and restrict access to audit trails using role-based access control (RBAC) via OAuth2.0.
 - **Automation**: Automate validation, rate limiting, and auditing processes to minimize manual intervention and improve reliability.

-By implementing these strategies, developers can ensure that the MCP operates within the principles of quantitative conservation, maintaining the integrity and efficiency of AI interactions in the PROJECT DUNES ecosystem.
+By implementing these strategies, developers can ensure that the MCP operates within the principles of quantitative conservation, maintaining the integrity and efficiency of AI interactions.